TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Kulakevich, T. 2016.
 Review of M. Balmaceda’s "Living the High Life in Minsk: Russian Energy Rents, Domestic Populism and Belarus’ Impending Crisis High."
 The Journal of Eurasian Studies, 7(2):220.

 Kipel Z. 2014.
-"Development of Book Studies in Belarus," 1917-1935 (T. Kulakevich and V. Er- mashkevish, Trans.).
+"Development of Book Studies in Belarus," 1917-1935 (T. Kulakevich and V. Ermashkevish, Trans.).
 In Belarusian Book in Context of the World Book Culture.
 Minsk: Medial. pp.123-134.

 Media Analyses
 ======